HINKOKO/holbertonschool-system_linux/readelf/README.md

 	- `.data` initialized data with read and write access rights
 	- `.rodata` initialized data with read only access rights
 	- `.bss` Uninitialiazed data, read and write access rights

-- **What information are present in the program header table**
+- **What information are present in the program header table** A program header table - also known as ***program segment header table*** descrisbes ***segments** within a binary and are necessary for program loading.
+	These segments are understood by the kernel during load time and describe the memory layout of an executable on disk, and how it should translate to memory.
+	==> That program table provides essential infos for the kernel to **load and execute** the binary.

 - **How to parse an ELF file using C structures**
 	The ``/usr/include/elf.h`` header file is a standard C header file which defines data structures, constants and macros used to parse and manipulate ELF files.